 Psalm 127: 3-5

-Traditionally Father’s Day was celebrated on March 19 in Catholic countries, a feast day of Saint Joseph/tt The first Father’s Day observance in the US was on July 5, 1908 In Fairmont, West Virginia.
+Traditionally Father’s Day was celebrated on March 19 in Catholic countries, a feast day of Saint Joseph The first Father’s Day observance in the US was on July 5, 1908 In Fairmont, West Virginia.
 It was held to honor the 250 fathers who had been among the 361 miners killed in the Monongah mining disaster in Monongah, West Virginia.
-The observance receive little publicity and it did not start the current Father’s Day.
-Over the next few decades there would be proposals to have a Father’s Day and observances, but nothing took hold.
+The observance received little publicity and it did not start the current Father’s Day.
+Over the next few decades there would be proposals to have a Father’s Day observance, but nothing took hold.
 In 1957 Senator Margaret Chase Smith wrote a bill to establish Father’s Day, stating it was unfair to have Mother’s Day and not a Father’s Day.
 In 1966 President Johnson issued a proclamation establishing Father’s Day on the third Sunday in June.
 President Nixon in 1972 signed a bill establishing Father’s Day as a national holiday.

 A happy Father’s Day to all our readers.